Promoters and hostesses FAQ

 Can I also work several short-term jobs?

-Of course, you can also work several short-term jobs.
+Of course, you can also have several short-term jobs.
 However, you must note that the working days of all jobs must be added together.
-Together they must not exceed 70 working days.
+They must not exceed a total of 70 working days.
 As a small example:

 You work for Employer 1 as a hostess for a total of two months, four days a week.
 This is a total of 36 working days.
 The first employment is undoubtedly to be regarded as short-term employment, as the three months in the calendar year are not exceeded.

 If you take on a second job, this must be considered in connection with the first job.
 This means that the working days with the second employer must be added to the 36 days.
 If there are only 34 working days with employer 2, there are 70 days, so the employment can also be regarded as short-term.
-If, on the other hand, you work for the second employer for 35 or 36 days, for example, this cannot be interpreted as short-term employment.
+However, if you work for the second employer for 35 or 36 days, for example, this cannot be interpreted as short-term employment.
 In this case, "normal" employment would be required.

 What should I bring with me to work as a host/hostess or promoter?